eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 ================================

 The previous chapter described the installation process that built implicitly or explicitly the C++ *Hello World!* Example.
-The key concept of DDS was introduced in Chapter 3.

 This chapter introduces the structural code of a simple system made by an application that publishes keyed messages and another one that subscribes and reads such data.
 Each message represents a data object that is uniquely identified with a key and a payload.

 .. _key_steps_helloworld_cpp: